WaiiHai/L.A.R.I.S.A/README.md

   Logging Model Scores

   Loading videos of various formats and obtaining video segmentation(You can upload one video or a folder with videos)

+The project was completed in the 2nd year of university